Contactless leasing and online property management are the future

 For younger renters, self-guided tours of a property without an agent hovering can serve as an incentive.
 Research shows about half of millennials prefer smart access methods for entering their homes, and a technology-savvy landlord has an in with a generation raised on smartphones.

-If a prospective tenant is near a property she is interested in, she can reach out to Mynd to get a unique code to access an electronic lockbox.
+If a prospective resident is near a property she is interested in, she can reach out to Mynd to get a unique code to access an electronic lockbox.
 Before she gets the code, she goes through a process to have her identity verified.

 Bohling says Mynd gets pushback from owners who don’t want strangers to access a property, but it has put safeguards in place.